Kaytee Deluxe 2-Level Rabbit Habitat · โ˜… 4.4 Editor's Choice Rabbit Check price on Amazon →

 WeightApproximately 18 pounds assembled

-Should you buy the Kaytee Deluxe 2-Level Rabbit Habitat?
+Kaytee Deluxe 2-Level Rabbit Habitat FAQs

-Is the Kaytee Deluxe 2-Level Rabbit Habitat large enough for an adult rabbit?+
+Is the Kaytee Deluxe 2-Level Rabbit Habitat large enough for an adult rabbit?

 It works as a starter cage for dwarf and small breeds that get several hours of supervised free roam every day.
 For Holland Lops, Netherland Dwarfs, and similar small breeds, the 30 by 18 inch base meets the minimum many rabbit welfare guides publish.
 For Flemish Giants, French Lops, or any rabbit over 8 pounds, step up to the Kaytee Open Living Habitat or build a multi panel pen instead.

-Can I use this for a guinea pig?+
+Can I use this for a guinea pig?

 Yes for one larger guinea pig, but not as the only enclosure for a bonded pair.
 Most guinea pig welfare guides call for at least 7.5 square feet for a single pig and 10.5 square feet for a pair, and this cage falls short of the pair number.
 For a bonded pair the Kaytee Open Living 60 by 30 habitat is the better fit.

-How hard is the assembly?+
+How hard is the assembly?

 Snap together with no tools.
 Most owners report finishing in 15 to 25 minutes the first time.
 The wire panels clip into the plastic base and the shelf and ramp drop in.
 The hardest step is seating the front door latches so the door swings true.

-Does the wire shelf hurt rabbit feet?+
+Does the wire shelf hurt rabbit feet?

 The bare wire grid on the upper shelf is the most common complaint.
 Rabbits are prone to sore hocks on wire, especially heavier breeds.
 Cover the shelf with a fleece liner or a plastic cutting board to give a flat surface.
 Owners who have done that report no further issues.

-How often does the deep pan need cleaning?+
+How often does the deep pan need cleaning?

 For one rabbit using a corner litter box, plan on a full pan strip and rinse once a week with a wipe down of the wire panels at the same time.
 The 8 inch pan depth is the feature that makes weekly cleaning realistic for a rabbit, the deeper the pan, the less hay and bedding ends up on the floor between cleans.

-๐Ÿ“… Update log
+Update log